 After nearly a year of toying with the idea, buying the prep books and finally buckling down to study, I got around to taking that stupid thing.

-The city of Cádiz, believed to be the oldest inhabited in Europe, sat quiet and refreshingly beautiful, what with the haze of cheap rum and 16-year-old vomit lifted on a non-Carnaval night.
+The city of Cádiz sat quiet and refreshingly beautiful, what with the haze of cheap rum and 16-year-old vomit lifted on a non-Carnaval night.
 The air was chilly on the peninsula, so I wrapped my arms tightly around my body and followed my phone’s GPS to my testing site, the International House Cádiz, a language school with academies around Spain.

-The lobby resembled my elementary school’s, just brighter and not straight out of the 70s (I will omit the shot-out windows.
-Dude, I went to school in a bona fide ghetto!).
-My fellow testees hailed from all around the globe, brought together by our common language - castellano.
+The lobby resembled my elementary school’s, just brighter and not straight out of the 70s.
+My fellow testees hailed from all around the globe, brought together by our common language – castellano.
 I introduced myself to Marina, the exam coordinator, who was just a few months older than me and British, despite a Spanish name and flawless written Spanish.

 The DELE exam in the superior levels are composed of four parts that examine your destrezas integradas, or your ability to understand, interpret and express yourself in Spanish.
 This means that rather than having a section simply dedicated to listening and answering multiple choice questions, you’ll be asked to listen to some kind of speech, short dialogue or conference and then speak or write about it.
-These competencies are the examen oral, the comprehensión lectiva, the competencia auditiva and the destrezas básicas: audición e expresión escrita.
+These competencies are the examen oral, the comprehensión lectiva, the competencia auditiva and the destrezas básicas, an evil hybrid of interpretation: audición e expresión escrita.

 During the 20 minutes given to read the article enclosed in the folders, the candidato must read and take notes to prepare a four-to-six minute speech about the topic.
 Then, the interviewer will give the candidate the opportunity to establish and defend his opinion.
 Finally, the candidate is presented with a hypothetical situation and four photos, and he must talk about it and choose the best picture of the situation, defending the decision.